What is an Employee Contract?

 2. Specify the Period of Validity

 Set the period on how long the sample contract is valid.
-Specify your dates and months, otherwise your employee's term of employment will go on for eternity.
+Specify your dates and months, otherwise, your employee's term of employment will go on for eternity.
 You can have a month-to-month contract with your employees or an average contract that may last for a semester, a year, or more.

 3. Describe the Duties of the Position

 Every employee has different positions and responsibilities in your company.
 Outline your terms and conditions as well as describe their duties and position in the contract.
-Elaborate clearly their job description and indicate their assigned area.
+Elaborate clearly on their job description and indicate their assigned area.
 Include their regular work hours as well as overtime policies and rates.
 Don't forget to state their monthly salaries or wages as well.

-4. Define Your Compensation and Benefits
+4. Define Compensation and Benefits

-5. Explain Confidentiality and Termination Process
+5. Explain the Confidentiality and Termination Process

-Once your employees begin to work in your company, make sure that no information is shared to outsiders.
+Once your employees begin to work in your company, make sure that no information is shared with outsiders.
 Keep things confidential between you and your clients and add a confidentiality statement in the contract.
 Explain limitations on your employee's ability to work for competitors during and after he or she works for you.
-In case breach of contract occurs or when your employee plans to resign, clarify your termination procedure in your contract as well.
+In case a breach of contract occurs or when your employee plans to resign, clarify your termination procedure in your contract as well.